programmfabrik/easydb-documentation/content/sysadmin/konfiguration/recipes/remotedatamodel.en.md

       instance: prod
 ```

-> Only add lines that you do not already have.
+> Only add lines that you do not already have. (e.g. do not add a second "easydb-server:" line, you probably already have it)

 Take care to use consistent indentation.
 We recommend to use two spaces per indentation-level and no tabulators.